aws-samples/aws-iam-access-analyzer-samples/README.md

 # AWS IAM Access Analyzer Samples: Policy Validation

 Welcome!
-This repository contains sample code used to demo the AWS IAM Access Analyzer Policy Validation APIs.
-You can use this code to integrate policy validation logic into your CI/CD pipelines.
+This repository contains sample code used to demo the AWS IAM Access Analyzer Policy Validation APIs and how you can use them to automate your policy validation workflows.

 > :warning: **NOTE:** This repository contains example code and is intended for educational purposes __only__.
 This code should __not__ be used in production environments. :warning: